Chelsea vs Arsenal: Enzo Maresca believes Blues are getting better as Mikel Arteta refuses to be drawn on title talk

 "This is football and now we have to show it every single day what we are capable of."

-A similar circumstance has arisen in recent weeks, with the likes of Gabriel, Martin Odegaard and Viktor Gyokeres among several who found themselves on the sidelines.
+A similar circumstance has arisen in recent weeks, with Gabriel, Martin Odegaard and Viktor Gyokeres among several who found themselves on the sidelines.

 This time though, the Gunners have coped far better, with Arteta crediting the depth of his squad as being the biggest difference this time around.